graphdrawing/gd2024/pages/venue.md

 Registration and coffee breaks will be in the TUtheSky.

-Lunch will be provided in the Mensa of TU Wien, which is located in first floor of the Freihaus building of TU Wien.
+Lunch will be provided in the Mensa of TU Wien, which is located on the first floor of the Freihaus building of TU Wien.
 The mensa is a five minute walk away from the main conference venue; see the orange route on the map.
-We will guide
 There will be signs guiding you from the main conference venue to the Freihaus building.